Coarse grid corrections in Krylov subspace evaluations of the matrix exponential: Numerical experiments

 \section{Numerical experiments}

-As a basic iterative solver for evaluating the $\varphi$ function on each of the grids we take the \phiRT{} method described in~\cite{BKT2020arxiv}.
-It is a Krylov subspace method based on a polynomial Lanczos process with a residual-based stopping criterion (see~\eqref{resids},\eqref{stop}) and the residual-time (RT) restarting procedure discussed above~\cite{ART,BKT2020arxiv}.
+As basic iterative solvers for evaluating the $\varphi$ function on each of the grids we take the \phiRT{} method and Chebyshev polynomial solver described in~\cite{BKT21} and~\cite{BGH13}, respectively.
+The first solver is a Krylov subspace method based on a polynomial Lanczos process with a residual-based stopping criterion (see~\eqref{resids},\eqref{stop}) and the residual-time (RT) restarting procedure discussed above~\cite{ART,BKT21}.
+The second solver is a modification of the Clenshaw recursion~\cite{Clen62} with a built in residual control~\cite{BGH13}.
 For our CGC approach it is not crucial which particular solver is employed.
 Nevertheless, it is convenient to use a solver with the residual-based stopping criterion, as this fulfills the conditions of Propositions~\ref{err_est} and~\ref{err_mg_pr}.

 In all the tests the Krylov subspace dimension is set to~30, which means that the restarting takes place every 30~Krylov steps.
 The errors reported for all the tests are relative error norms

 where $\yref(T)$ is a reference solution computed by the \texttt{phiv} solver of the EXPOKIT package~\cite{EXPOKIT}.
 Note that the reference solution is computed on the same spatial grid, so that the relative error measured in this way displays solely the time error.